-Republican Sen. Margaret Chase Smith was the first in Congress to stand up to the bullying of Joe McCarthy.
+Republican Senator Margaret Chase Smith was the first in Congress to stand up to the bullying of Joe McCarthy.

-There’s a lot more to the often overlooked mid-coastal Maine than lobster. but the lobster is amazing.
+There’s a lot more to the often-overlooked mid-coastal Maine than lobster.
+But the lobster is amazing.

 I moved to Portland four years ago for a simple reason: After years of living and working in New York City, I was suddenly tired of the incessant noise.
 Portland seemed to offer me, a nature-loving city person, the best of both worlds.